 Saint Christina's is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all children fulfil their potential Page 35 of 60
+It is our aim that all children fulfil their potential Page 34 of 60

-- g) frequent presentation of minor injuries(which if ignored could lead to more serious injury); - h) unrealistic expectations/consistent complaints about the child; - i) alcohol misuse or other substance misuse; - j) a parent's request to remove a child from home or indication of difficulties in coping with the child; - k) domestic violence; - I) parental mental ill health; - m) the age of the child and the pressures of caring for a number of children in one household; - n) homelessness does the child have a secure family home and setting to return to each day; - o) the court system is the child subject to any court proceedings or within the 'court system'; - p) does the child have members of family in prison?
+- a) an unexpected delay in seeking treatment that is obviously needed; - b) an unawareness or denial of any injury, pain or loss of function; - c) incompatible explanations offered or several different explanations given for the child's illness or injury; - d) a child reacting in a way that is inappropriate to his/her age or development; - e) reluctance to give information or failure to mention previous known injuries; - f) frequent attendance at Accident and Emergency Departments or use of different doctors and Accident and Emergency Department; - g) frequent presentation of minor injuries(which if ignored could lead to more serious injury); - h) unrealistic expectations/consistent complaints about the child; - i) alcohol misuse or other substance misuse; - j) a parent's request to remove a child from home or indication of difficulties in coping with the child; - k) domestic violence; - l) parental mental ill health; - m) the age of the child and the pressures of caring for a number of children in one household; - n) homelessness does the child have a secure family home and setting to return to each day; - o) the court system is the child subject to any court proceedings or within the 'court system'; - p) does the child have members of family in prison?